Luidog/fms-api-client/README.md

 ### Utility Methods

-The client also provides helper methods to aid in parsing and manipulating FileMaker Data.
-There are currently to helper methods.
+The client also provides utility methods to aid in parsing and manipulating FileMaker Data.
+The client exports the `recordId(data)`, `fieldData(data)`, and `transform(data, options)` to aid in transforming Data API response data into other formats.
+Each utility method is capable of recieving either an object or a array.

 #### recordId Method

-The recordId method takes either an object or an array of objects with recordId properties and returns either a single recordId or an array of recordIds as strings.
+The recordId method retrieves the `recordId` properties for a response.
+This method will return either a single string or an array of strings.

 `recordId(data)`